radioactively/anon-git/README.md

 # ANON GIT

-AnonGit is a small set of shell scripts to help contributors **anonymize** their Git commit authorship and timestamps.
+AnonGit is a script to **anonymize** git commit authorship and timestamp.

 Useful when you want to contribute to privacy-sensitive, anti-surveillance, or censorship-resistant open-source projects **without linking your real identity** to your contributions through commit metadata.

+The script can:

+- Anonymize entire git history
+- Anonymize single commit
+- Anonymize multiple commits
+- Anonymize commits filtered by author/commiter, date range, or commit message
+- Anonymize metadata using arbitrary values for user name, user email and date
+- Anonymize just the timestamps (keep authorship) or the username (keep timestamp)
+- Anonymize the timestamps partially: preserve commit year or month or day while anonymizing other information (hour & timezone)

 ## Why anonymize Git commits?

 Many privacy & freedom-oriented projects prefer (or even require) contributors to avoid leaking personal metadata:

-- **Network anonymity & censorship resistance**
+- **Internet anonymity**
   - Tor Browser
   - I2P
-  - Lokinet
-  - Briar
-  - Cwtch Network
+  - FreeNet
-- **Private & untraceable finance / markets**
+- **Private finace**
   - Monero
   - Bisq
-  - Haveno
   - Samourai Wallet
-  - Wasabi Wallet
-  - JoinMarket
-  - Robosats
+  - CoinJoin tools
-- **Mobile & device privacy**
+- **Mobile OS**
   - GrapheneOS
   - CalyxOS
+- **Communication protocols**
+  - Simplex
-  - /e/OS
+  - Matrix
-  - DivestOS
+  - Briar
-- **Self-sovereignty, self-hosting & anti-surveillance tools**
-  - Matrix & XMPP implementations
+  - XMPP
+- **Social network**
-  - Nextcloud & ownCloud
+  - Nostr
-  - Mullvad Browser & LibreWolf
-  - Nym mixnet tools
+  - Mastodon
-  - Secure Scuttlebutt
+  - Scuttlebutt
-  - F-Droid repositories
+- **Privacy guides**
-  - Privacy Guides translations & tooling
+  - KYC Not Me (kycnot.me)
+  - Digital Defense (digitaldefense.io)

 (The list above is not meant to be a compilation of privacy tools, but merely examples of projects whose contributors may wish to stay anonymous).